xusky69/WFRP-API/README.md

 ```

 ## Setting up docker environment
+TODO

 ## Some useful information:
 - main app is wfrp
 - url filtering is setup inside ViewSets using django-filters

 ## Environment variables
+TODO

 ## F.A.Q.
+why no typescript support?
+do you plan on doing this for D&D?

 ## About this project

-This project arose out of the need to provide our dungeon master an easy way to manage our WFRP campaign.
+This project arose out of the need to provide our dungeon master an easy way to manage our WFRP 4th edition campaign.

-It eventually morphed into a native-like PWA that can be used by any party of adventurers who might want to simplify their adventures on the
+It eventually morphed into a native-like PWA + full backend that can be used by any party of adventurers who might want to simplify their adventures in the Old World.

+## Disclaimer
+prohibiting use in commercial apps goes here.